Rules of snooker: Free ball

 A free ball is a player-nominated substitute for the ball "on" when a player becomes snookered as the result of a foul committed by the opponent.
 The snooker is considered illegitimate in this case, and the affected player is allowed to nullify it by nominating any object ball as being "on" for the first shot of their turn.
 Once the free ball shot is taken legally, the game continues normally; however, if the player who committed the foul is asked to play again, a free ball is not granted.
-If the free ball is potted by itself, it is respotted and the player scores the points for the actual ball "on."
+If the free ball is potted by itself, it is respotted and the player scores the points for the actual ball "on".

 For example, as illustrated in the provided picture, if the ball "on" is the red, but is snookered by the black due to a foul, the fouled player will be able to name any colour as the free ball.
 The player could then pot the chosen colour as if it were a red for one point.
 The colour will then be respotted, the player will nominate a colour to be on for the next shot, and normal play will resume.

 As a natural corollary of the rules, the free ball is always a colour ball.
-By the nature of the rule, if there are any reds on the table, the "ball on" must be a red as the opponent committed a foul and it is the start of the next player's turn.
-At a point in the frame after the reds are all potted, a free ball must then naturally be a colour ball.
+If the reds are "on", they can only be snookered by colours; after all the reds are potted, the lowest-value colour still on the table is "on" and can only be snookered by another colour.

 The scoring for a shot in which both the free ball and the actual ball on are potted depends on the point in the game at which it occurs.
 If the reds are on and both the free ball and one or more reds are potted, then each ball potted is scored as a red for one point.
 If a colour is on and both it and the free ball are potted, only the actual ball on is scored.
 In both cases, the free ball will be re-spotted and the actual ball(s) on will remain off the table.
 These two situations represent the only times when a colour can be potted in the same shot as a red or another colour without a foul occurring.